stefan-hoeck/idris2-ilex/README.md

 whenever something goes wrong.

-`InnerError` is parameterized over the token type as well as a custom error type for those situations, where the existing error constructors are not descriptive enough.
+`InnerError` is parameterized over the token type as well as a custom error type for those situations where the existing error constructors are not descriptive enough.
 In our examples, this is set to the uninhabited type `Void`, meaning that in our case, there will be no custom errors.

-Below are a couple of erroneous `.csv` strings.
+Below are a couple of erroneous CSV strings.
 Feel free to run our parser against those and check out the error messages we get: